Two-stage and Lagrangian Dual Decision Rules for Multistage Adaptive Robust Optimization: Literature Review

-With mixed-integer recourse, LDRs and most of its extensions are not applicable.
-For the mixed-\emph{binary} case, \cite{bertsimas2015design} endogenously designed piecewise linear/constant decision rules. \cite{bertsimas2018binary} introduced binary decision rules for binary \MSARO{} problems with fixed or random recourse.
-A popular line of research for general mixed-integer problems uses the notion of \emph{finite adaptability}, first introduced by \cite{bertsimas2010finite} for linear \MSARO{}.
-In finite or $K$-adaptability, the decision-maker a priori commits to $K$ recourse decisions (while making the first-stage decisions), and then chooses among them after observing the uncertain parameters. \cite{hanasusanto2015k} tailored the method for problems with binary recourse, and \cite{subramanyam2020k} generalized it for mixed-integer 2ARO.
-A related approach is based on the concept of uncertainty set partitioning which returns a sequence of improving approximations \citep{bertsimas2016multistage,postek2016multistage,romeijnders2020piecewise}.
-Although these latter methods can be used to approximate mixed-integer \MSARO{} problems, they do not provide a fully adaptable policy.
+In the case of \emph{mixed-integer recourse}, LDRs and most of its aforementioned extensions lead to non-adjustable decisions for the integer variables.
+Thus, alternative approaches have been proposed, with the key idea of (implicitly or explicitly) partitioning the uncertainty set and determining a constant recourse solution corresponding to each subset.
+A popular approach for 2ARO problems uses the notion of finite adaptability, first introduced by \cite{bertsimas2010finite}.
+In finite or $K$-adaptability, the decision-maker a priori commits to $K$ recourse decisions (while making the first-stage decisions), and then chooses among them after observing the uncertainty realization which leads to an implicit $K$-partition of the uncertainty set.
+While \cite{bertsimas2010finite} presented an exact formulation for the 2-adaptability problem, for the general $K$-adaptability case, \cite{hanasusanto2015k} proposed a monolithic formulation for problems with binary recourse, and \cite{subramanyam2020k} developed a branch-and-bound algorithm for problems with mixed-integer recourse.
+For MSARO problems on the other hand, explicit uncertainty set partitioning is considered in an iterative heuristic framework, with the aim of obtaining a sequence of improving approximations \citep{bertsimas2016multistage,postek2016multistage,romeijnders2020piecewise}.
+Lastly, for MSARO problems with pure-binary recourse, \cite{bertsimas2018binary} introduced binary decision rules, whereas for the mixed-binary recourse case, \cite{bertsimas2015design} implicitly designed piecewise linear/constant decision rules.

-The computational advantage obtained from the described approximation methods often comes at the expense of optimality.
-In a few special cases, LDRs are shown to be optimal for the \MSARO{}. \cite{bertsimas2010optimality} showed that in a one-dimensional \MSARO{} problem with no first-stage decisions, linear second-stage costs, and a hyperrectangle uncertainty set, affine policies are optimal.
-In a series of studies on 2ARO problems it was shown that the result still holds if we have only random right-hand side and/or technology matrix and a simplex uncertainty set \citep{bertsimas2012power,iancu2013supermodularity,zhen2018adjustable}.
-Nevertheless, for the majority of the \MSARO{} problems, decision rules yield suboptimal policies.

-In order to assess the quality of the solutions of an LDR-restricted problem, \cite{kuhn2011primal} applied LDRs on the dual variables associated with the linear programming dual of the original problem with no integer decisions, obtaining a dual bound and thus an optimality gap.
-From another perspective, \cite{hadjiyiannis2011scenario} solved an \MSARO{} problem for a finite set of scenarios sampled from the uncertainty set to reach a dual bound. \cite{bertsimas2016duality} proposed a reformulation of \MSARO{} models with polyhedral uncertainty, by dualizing over the recourse decisions and then uncertain parameters, leading to an equivalent problem that achieves a dual bound (potentially different than the one obtained from the original nested formulation) for a finite set of scenarios, namely those binding in an LDR-restricted approximation of the problem.